eScienceLab/eScienceLab.github.io/products.md

 -->

 <h1>Current Products</h1>
-These are some of the software products that have been developed by, and are currently supported by the eScience Lab.
+These are some of the software products and platforms that have been developed by, and are currently supported by the eScience Lab.

 <div>
 {% for product in site.products %}